The new Filecamp is here!

-Right now this page is only about the gigantic Filecamp v4 update we are rolling out in these days and weeks.
-Stay up to date with the process on this page.
+This page is about the gigantic Filecamp v4 update we have been rolling out in Q2 and Q3 2019.

 FREQUENTLY ASKED QUESTIONS